NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Pan Heater Control Type**

 Heat pump pan heater control type.
 If 'continuous', operates continuously when outdoor temperature is below 32F.
-If 'defrost mode', operates only during defrost mode.
+If 'defrost mode', operates only during defrost mode when outdoor temperature is below 32F.
 Applies only to air-to-air and mini-split.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#air-to-air-heat-pump'>Air-to-Air Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#mini-split-heat-pump'>Mini-Split Heat Pump</a>) is used.

 - **Name:** ``heat_pump_pan_heater_control_type``
 - **Type:** ``Choice``